Police Arrest California Man Over Threats Against Boston Globe Newspaper

 Copies of the Boston Globe.
 Photo: AFP

-Police arrested a California man over his violent threats against employees of the Boston Globe newspaper made after the editorial response to political attacks on the media, the U.S. Department of Justice said in release on Thursday.
+Police arrested a California man over his violent threats against employees of the Boston Globe newspaper made after the editorial response to political attacks on the media, the U.S. Department of Justice said in a release on Thursday.

 Robert Chain, 68, of Encino has been charged with one count of “making threatening communications in interstate commerce.”
 He will be later transferred to Boston.